disco4now/ArmmiteF407VGT/README.md

 Both will now be reset to default when new firmware is loaded.

 Command Line Buffer moved to RTC Ram (first 1K)
-If there is no RTC battery the command line buffer can contain rubbish.
 OPTION RESET will clear the options and also the Command Line Buffer.
 RTC Ram is also cleared with an MMBasic RESET.

 LIBRARY is now an additional 128K flash section separate to program memory and does not rely on the SPI Windbond flash chip.
 LIBRARY RESTORE will restore any existing library after OPTION RESET.
 MM.INFO(DEVICETYPE) added.
 Returns "Feather" for Adfruit feather else ""

 OPTION Fn5-9 added.
 LINE AA command added
 LINE GRAPH command added
 LINE PLOT command added
 MATH CROSSING() added
 MATH CRC12 added
 MATH POWER added
 MATH SHIFT added
+MEMORY PACK/UNPACK added
+MEMORY INPUT/PRINT added

 SORT command enhanced as per Picomites.
 Other enhancements/fixes as per Armmite F407 5.07.02 Beta 3/4

-V5.07.02a1:
-Fixed path to STM32F407VGT_FLASH.ld in .cproject to make it relative ..\STM32F407VGT_FLASH.ld
+F407VGT_FLASH.ld
 ReleaseFeather configuration added to generate ArmmiteF407VGT6feather.bin
 Command Line Buffer now cleared by OPTION RESET

 V5.07.02a0: